hiaercp1/SSH-simplified/README.md

 (you can uncomment a line by deleting the **#** symbol at the start of the line) To disable the password authentication we can find the line that says **PasswordAuthentication yes** and change the yes to no, **PasswordAuthentication no**.

+Restart the service by running `sudo` and you should be good to go :)

 ## Hardering **SSH**:
 coming soon